Stand Against Racism

 Hosted by Support The Port and Soul Society

-Close out the 2017 Stand Against Racism and celebrate with us as we enjoy spoken word performances, bands, and more at the Soul Sessions open mic night!
+We celebrated the 2017 Stand Against Racism with spoken word performances, bands, and more at the Soul Sessions open mic night!

 Thank you to our 2017 media partners and sponsors!

-For more information on any of these events or about the YWCA's annual Stand Against Racism, please contact our Community Outreach Coordinator, Kelly Williams, at email@example.com or 910.799.6820.
+For more information on any of these events or about the YWCA's annual Stand Against Racism, please email us or call 910.799.6820.